Skip to footer content

 How Can You Create a Basic PDF Document Viewer?

 Creating your first ASP.NET Core PDF viewer requires minimal code.
-Here's a controller that converts HTML content into a viewable PDF document using a code snippet:
+Here is a controller that converts HTML content into a viewable PDF document:

 using IronPdf;